103 The Store

 Sunday7:30 am – 3:30 pm.

-As well as a five-star cabinet, a breakfast and brunch menu offers a perfect excuse to pull up a chair and start the morning with a book in hand or in the company of good friends.
+As well as a five-star cabinet, a breakfast and brunch menu provides the perfect excuse to pull up a chair and start the morning with a book in hand or the company of good friends.
 103 does all the classics well, featuring poached eggs, berry waffles with bacon, and homestyle mince on sourdough that definitely won’t be leaving the menu anytime soon.
 For out-of-towners who don’t get to wander down to the cafe each day, jars of house-made lemon curd, preserves and cordials are a tasty souvenir to remember your time in Roxburgh by.

 Words by Maggie Worthington & Photography by Anna Briggs